Ecodev/gims/docs/content/rule.rst

 anything we want.

 The second application is used to compute any arbitrary values within a questionnaire.
-Typical usage would be to compute what is called Estimations, Calculations and Ratios in original Excel country files.
+Typical usage would be to compute what is called Calculations, Estimations and Ratios in original Excel country files.

 Finally, the third application is used much later in :doc:`computing process<computing>`, after the regression step.
 This can be used to defines that values should not be